 Content Content Content

 Why didn’t I?
 Well, this format can be overused.
-If you look at the Lulu Blog home page you’ll see a healthy mix of content titles with numerical enticement versus more traditional titles.
-Use lists and list titles sparingly, and try to rely on this only when the list has real value.
+If you look at the Lulu Blog home page, you’ll see a healthy mix of content titles with numerical enticement versus more traditional titles.
+Use lists and list titles sparingly and try to rely on this only when the list has real value.
 Don’t use a site like Buzzfeed as an example.
-They have built a model on this style so they can get away with list blogs like “21 Truths About Cats Only Cat Owners Really Understand.”
+They have built a model on this style.
+So they can get away with list blogs like “21 Truths About Cats Only Cat Owners Really Understand.”

 Blogging about your writing process also falls under the How-To category.
 Do you use character design templates?
 An editing checklist?
 What about routines that keep you on track and progressing toward completing your manuscript?
 All of this content is interesting and valuable to your readers.

-Content in the How-To category will often be the most interesting and valuable kind of content, the sort of content valuable to your readers and if you write it well (which you will, because you’re a writer!) you’ll see that interest in the form of comments and increased followers.
+Content in the How-To category will often be the most interesting and valuable kind of content, the content valuable to your readers and if you write it well (which you will, because you’re a writer!) you’ll see that interest in the form of comments and increased followers.

 If you look back at our blog posts from this summer about writing and marketing tools, you’ll find some great examples of Resource blogs.
 Similar to a How-To, a blog about resources will allow you to share resources you find useful with other readers.
 You can also share reader resources like book review sites.